• Home

 • There will be liquid on top and some separation when the oats are done.
 Just stir it back into the oatmeal and it will thicken as it cools.

-• It will take about 10 minutes to come to pressure, and about 20-25 minutes to naturally release pressure.
-Feel free to manually release pressure after 15 or 20 minutes.
+• It will take about 10 minutes to come to pressure and about 20-25 minutes to naturally release pressure.
+Feel free to release pressure after 15 or 20 minutes manually.

-• When the oats are done cooking, they’ll thicken as they cool.
+• When the oats are done cooking, they'll thicken as they cool.
 Leftovers will thicken even more once cooled in the refrigerator.
-If they are too thick for your preference they can be thinned out with milk.
+They can be thinned out with milk if they are too thick for your preference.

 • If you manually release the oatmeal and liquid spurts out, close the vent and let it naturally release longer.

 Old-fashioned (rolled oats), quick-cooking, and instant oats cannot be substituted.
-The time in the pressure cooker and the liquid-to-oat ratio is specifically for steel-cut oats.
+The time in the pressure cooker and the liquid-to-oat ratio are specifically for steel-cut oats.

-Mix the steel-cut oats, milk, water, pumpkin pie spice, salt, maple syrup, and vanilla extract together in the instant pot.
+Start the pumpkin oatmeal recipe by mixing the steel-cut oats, milk, water, maple syrup, pumpkin pie spice, ground cinnamon, and vanilla extract in the inner pot of the instant pot.

-Then plop spoonfuls of the pumpkin puree into the oats, don’t stir.
-When I stirred mine into the oats, the oats burned a little on the bottom of the pot (still edible though).
+Then plop spoonfuls of the pumpkin puree into the oats, but don't stir.
+When I stirred mine into the oats, the oats burned a little on the bottom of the pot (they were still edible though).

 Plop pumpkin in steel cut oats.